TenSketch/Prabhat/content/repertoire/our-repertoire.md

 #### **Punyakoti:**

-&emsp; &emsp; Famous folklore of Karnataka, Punyakoti - which is even to the present day sung in every household of Karnataka, portrays the triumph of non-violence over violence and cruelty.
+Famous folklore of Karnataka, Punyakoti - which is even to the present day sung in every household of Karnataka, portrays the triumph of non-violence over violence and cruelty.
 A poem that narrates the story of how a cow being caught by a ferocious tiger transforms the very nature of the canine by treading the path of truth.
 A fictitious story, Punyakoti propagates the idea, “_Satyameva Jayate” - “The Truth Alone Triumphs”_.
 Punyakoti has been designed like production of international standard with high-quality music, western theatre techniques, narration and the like.

 **Glimpse:** Trailer